simondecaestecker/sms-gammu-gateway/README.md

 /ssl/key.pem
 /ssl/cert.pem
 ```
-#### How to save sent and received SMS in a CSV file?
+#### How to save sent and received SMS in the SQLite 3 DB?
-Using environment variable SAVE=True, all the sent and received SMS will be saved in the files `/data/sent.csv` and `/data/received.csv`
+Using environment variable SAVE=True, all the sent and received SMS will be saved in the SQLite 3 DB `/data/db.db`.
+On previous versions of the gateway, storage was done on 2 csv files (sent.csv and received.csv).
+If one (or both) of these files is still existing on the /data folder, SMS history will be moved to the SQLite 3 DB and the 2 csv files will be deleted.
 Mount `/data` as a volume to keep history:
 ```
 version: '3'